ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

 This will allow only `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC` to submit transactions.
-For further information about precompile initial configurations see [Initial Configs](#initial-configs).

 ### Minting Native Coins